velolib/gregtech-flow/README.md

 4. Install Graphviz, for Windows there is a guide [here](https://forum.graphviz.org/t/new-simplified-installation-procedure-on-windows/224).
 Graphviz must be added to the system PATH for all users or the current user which may or may not need a system restart.
     - If Graphviz is not added to the system path, you can add the path to the `/bin` folder in the configuration file.

-A note: It's recommended to create a virtual environment before installing the dependencies to isolate the development environment from the global scope.
+>It's recommended to create a virtual environment before installing to isolate the development environment from the global scope.

 ## :timer_clock: Usage